CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 ## 6. Release Planning
 Release 1 (Deadline: Feb 23, Demo1: Feb 26)
-- Write selenium tests for the Flask application and test them manually
 - Configure the previous code base and deploy a code change to OpenShift

 Release 2 (Deadline: Mar 9, Demo2: Mar 12)
+- Manully run integration test and load test on our application
-- Create the application testing environment for CI pipeline
+- Set up the CI pipeline
+- Automate deployment of the flask app on kubernetes GCP
-- Deployment of the application manually on Google Kubernetes Engine
+- Deploy the integration tests on Kubernetes on GCP

+Release 3 (Deadline: Mar 23, Demo3: Mar 26)
 - Automate the integration tests (Selenium) and load tests (Locust) in CI pipeline

-Release 3 (Deadline: Mar 23, Demo3: Mar 26)
-- Creating the staging environment in CD pipeline
+- Creating and set up the staging environment in CD pipeline
 - Deploying and automating deployment of the application on Google Kubernetes Engine
-- Automate the integration tests (Selenium) and load tests (Locust) in CD pipeline

 Release 4 (Deadline: Apr 6, Demo4: Apr 9)
+- Optimize the CI pipeline
+- Set up the production environment in CD pipeline
-- Create the production envrionment for continuous testing
+- Deploy and continuously run the tests in production environment
-- Perform continuous testing
-- Complete Documentation for the learnings
+- Documentation everything
-- Create REST API to fetch the logs of integration and load tests

 Release 5 (Deadline: end of semester)
 - Make sure every part is functional, stable, and verified
+- Provide an user interface to display test logs
 - Final video

 ## 7. Sprint demos and presentations